Duncan Hall School

 In those days, 1970s, finding an establishment that was ideal was exactly the same as finding a place that would accept one.
 Essex County Council are free to sue.

-Teaching, however, was probably good.
+Teaching, however, in my Junior Year, was probably good.
 I went from a class with over forty pupils in Chelmsford, to sixteen, in Scratby, Great Yarmouth.
-Our teacher was Miss Binns, young lady who seemed popular with the older boys.
+Our teacher was Miss Binns, a young lady who seemed popular with the older boys.
 She had a guitar and played that song, Lord of the Dance.
 Towards the end it became clear she was leaving, but took us all for a day out at Great Yarmouth's Pleasure Beach, after visiting her digs in Caister.

 On occasion I enjoyed an unexpected weekend away, at least once at home in Chelmsford.
 I remember looking at a small notice on the carriage wall naming the type of wood out of which the wall was made, on my way south.
 At other times, or at least once, I stayed with Mrs Essex, in Ormesby, one of the secretaries, and unbeknown to me at the time, girlfriend of joint owner of V H Searles Limited, David Rawnsley.